 What is an accredited investor?

 How can I refer deals, investors or reach out as a founder?

-What is a syndicate?
+What is a syndicate SPV?

-Plum Alley members making direct investments into private companies do so via a Plum Alley syndicate, which is a Special Purpose Vehicle or a Limited Liability Company (LLC) (“Syndicate Company”) that the Plum Alley Management Company creates and manages.
+Plum Alley members making investments into private companies do so via a Plum Alley syndicate, which is a Special Purpose Vehicle or a Limited Liability Company (LLC) (“Syndicate Company”) that the Plum Alley Management Company creates and manages.
 Each member investor purchases an ownership interest in the Syndicate Company, rather than directly buying the securities of the underlying private company (“Target Company”).
 The syndicate investment vehicle allows Plum Alley to pool capital among members and provide access to deals otherwise not open to individual investors.
 The Plum Alley Syndicate Company is the investor on the Target Company capitalization table.
 Plum Alley members own a pro rata stake in the Syndicate Company and share administrative and investment expenses on a pro rata basis.
 The Plum Alley Management Company serves as the Syndicate Manager for all syndicates.

 What are syndicate expenses?